ballerina-platform/module-ballerinax-health.fhir.r4/utils/deidentify/README.md

 ## Bundle Support

-The utility automatically detects and processes FHIR Bundles:
+The utility automatically detects and processes FHIR Bundles.
+You can pass a Bundle resource to the `deIdentify` function, and it will apply the de-identification rules to each entry in the Bundle.
+You can use the FHIR path expressions relative to the resource under bundle entries.
+For example use `Patient.id` to refer to the IDs of all the patient resources in the Bundle.

 ```ballerina
 import ballerina/io;